BismarkCodes/skippy-open/README.md

 Once injected, the content script listens for the existence of the `Skip now` button and clicks it whenever it is found.

-This is done by using the `setInterval` function which executes the function every 500ms i.e 0.5s or half a second.
+This is done by using the `setInterval` function which executes the `autoSkip()` function every 500ms i.e 0.5s or half a second.

 ## Roadmap